If my rush moving to France wasn’t self-imposed, I could complain about so much to do. Instead, I just grin and bear it. Then grin some more.

 Atlanta’s French Consulate

 Long stay visa To stay in France longer than 90 days at a time, you must have a “long stay” visa.
-Look on the Internet for the French consulate that serves the area where you live.
+Look on the Internet for the French consulate that serves your area.
 The southeast consulate in Atlanta serves South Carolina.
 You must have an appointment at the consulate to apply in person for the visa.
 Appointments are made through an online tool.
 When I first checked, there were no appointments available for the next 3 months!
-So I called the consulate (which they advise NOT to do) and I was lucky enough that someone answered the phone.
+So I called the consulate (which they advised me NOT to do), and I was lucky enough that someone answered the phone.
 The lady who answered graciously took my name and promised she would call me when there was a cancellation.
 I got a call for an appointment on August 8.

 All of this is behind me now.
-The next few weeks I’m focusing on getting the house cleaned out and taking stuff that didn’t sell to charity or consignment shops.
-Hopefully I’ll have a few days to enjoy some Low Country activities and visit with friends.
-Then I’m heading to Atlanta and Birmingham, Alabama to visit family before leaving for Paris on September 9.
+For the next few weeks, I’m focusing on cleaning the house and taking stuff that didn’t sell to charity or consignment shops.
+Hopefully, I’ll have a few days to enjoy some Low Country activities and visit with friends.
+Then, I’m heading to Atlanta and Birmingham, Alabama, to visit family before leaving for Paris on September 9.

 Moving to France Step 6